 There will be no mercy rule in the championship game.

-Steel cleats are not allowed in the tournament.
+Metal cleats are not allowed in the tournament.

 Home team will be decided by a coin flip during pool play (not playoffs).
 Teams traveling from the farthest destination between opponents will call the flip of the coin.
 The umpire, the Tournament Director, or person designated by a Tournament Director will do the coin flip.